twpayne/chezmoi/docs/REFERENCE.md

     {{ pass "<pass-name>" }}

+### `promptBool` *prompt*

+`promptBool` prompts the user with *prompt* and returns the user's response with interpreted as a boolean.
+It is only available when generating the initial config file.

+### `promptInt` *prompt*

+`promptInt` prompts the user with *prompt* and returns the user's response with interpreted as an integer.
+It is only available when generating the initial config file.

 ### `promptString` *prompt*

-`promptString` takes a single argument is a string prompted to the user, and the return value is the user's response to that prompt with all leading and trailing space stripped.
+`promptString` prompts the user with *prompt* and returns the user's response with all leading and trailing spaces stripped.
 It is only available when generating the initial config file.

 #### `promptString` examples